On November 8-9 2018 the inception meeting of the 3 year EU-Africa LEAP-Agri project CLISMABAN (CLImate SMArt BANanas ) took place.

 To address the increasing demand for food, this project will investigate the potential of some microorganisms to be beneficial for the soil and the productivity of the banana plant.
 The project will combine top-notch phenotyping technologies to identify the varieties from the collection that fit the established “cahier des charges” and to test the potential benefits of microorganisms on growth of the banana plant.
 The laboratory obtained results will be brought to the field in different agro-ecological zones of Kenya, Uganda and Canary Islands for evaluation.

 Producers and researchers will be trained in different aspects of the banana research to market pipeline to stimulate a better utilization of scientific results in the development of agricultural systems that will meet both the increasing demand for food and the requirement for a sustainable use of land and water that can challenge the climatic evolutions.

-This inception meeting was the opportunity for all partners to meet for the first time although there already precedent bilateral collaborations in research or capacity building.
-This meeting was the opportunity to visit the facilities at Liège University where the “Ecotron” will be used to grow selected banana varieties in simulated future climatic conditions.
-The group also visited KU Leuven hosting at the International Transit Center hosting the biggest banana collection.
-In addition, an explanation by the young scientists on how phenotyping for drought resistance with the “growtainer” and other facilities will be implemented within this project.
-This first meeting was the perfect occasion for all concerned partners to plan and coordinate their respective work within the CLISMABAN project.
+This inception meeting was the chance for all partners to meet for the first time although there already precedent bilateral collaborations in research or capacity building.
+It was the perfect occasion for all concerned partners to plan and coordinate their respective work within the CLISMABAN project.